juancolchete/juancolchete/README.md

 Opensource is the key
 Before worry start doing it
 Effort by effort has no value.
+Provide options, don't make lame excuses.
+Instead of excuses, provide options.
+Fon't say it cam't be done; explaint waht can be done.
 404 => 200
 200 => 408
 ✅2 -> ✅4 -> ✅8 -> ✅16 -> ✅32 -> ✅64 -> ✅128 -> ✅256 -> ✅512 -> ✅1024 -> ⌛2048